 If you do not specify the

-inst.keymap=option to specify the keyboard layout that you want to use for the installation.
+inst.keymap=option to specify the keyboard layout to use for the installation.

 inst.cmdlineoption to force the installation program to run in command-line mode.
 This mode does not allow any interaction, and you must specify all options in a Kickstart file or on the command line.

 inst.graphicaloption to force the installation program to run in graphical mode.
-This mode is the default.
+The graphical mode is the default.

 inst.textoption to force the installation program to run in text mode instead of graphical mode.